-Welcome to the new Keystone Point voluntary Homeowners Association website.
+Welcome to the new Keystone Point voluntary Neighborhood Association website.
 We hope you find the site informative, interesting and helpful.

 Keystone Point is a gated community that consists of 880 single-family homes.
 KPHA is a duly elected group of volunteers that work to preserve and improve: NEIGHBORHOOD, QUALITY OF LIFE & PROPERTY VALUES for Keystone Point.

 KPNA represents Keystone Point to Miami-Dade County and the City of North Miami to ensure that our voices are heard in decisions that affect our Community.